Segmint Issues A Plea To Financial Institutions: Leverage Your Data To Boost Financial Wellness

-Cuyahoga Falls, Ohio, Oct.
-21, 2021 (GLOBE NEWSWIRE) -- 73% of Americans rank their finances as the number one stress in their life.1 Segmint, the global leader in transaction cleansing and analytics for financial institutions (FI), has announced the launch of its Financial Health Key Lifestyle Indicators® (KLIs®) to solve for the significant gap of overall financial health and wellness that has plagued the financial industry.
+Cuyahoga Falls, OH, Oct.
+25, 2021 (GLOBE NEWSWIRE) -- 73% of Americans rank their finances as the number one stress in their life.
+Segmint®, the global leader in transaction cleansing and analytics for financial institutions (FI), has announced the launch of its Financial Health Key Lifestyle Indicators® (KLIs®) to solve for the significant gap of overall financial health and wellness that has plagued the financial industry.
 The problem is two-fold: a lack of tools and financial education programs with the right products and services to empower those account holders suffering from financial stress; and the inability to proactively identify those who are in or on their way to financial hardship.

 Financial institutions traditionally have not done enough to bridge the gap, and account holders today expect their primary FI to anticipate and solve all of their financial needs.
 Whether an account holder proactively reaches out for help or not, financial institutions are the experts and need to initiate outreach on all channels with tools, educational programs and advice.